Jason-K/hsStringEval/docs/hammerspoon_integration.md

 - Always push `hsStringEval` before updating the `.hammerspoon` pointer so the referenced commit exists on GitHub.
-- When packaging a release, follow `docs/release_checklist.md` and then repeat the submodule update so downstream clones pick up the tagged commit.
 - Use `git submodule status` regularly to confirm there are no local edits inside the submodule tree.